Sword of Stalingrad: Description

 The hand grip is bound in 18 carat gold wire and has a pommel of rock crystal with a gold rose of England.
 Each end of the 10 in crossguard is fashioned in the likeness of the head of a leopard and finished with parcel gilt.

 The 36 in double-edged blade is lenticular in cross section and hand-forged out of the finest Sheffield steel.
 The scabbard was made from Persian lamb skin dyed crimson, although some sources suggest it was of Morocco leather.
 It is decorated with the Royal arms, the Crown and Cypher in silver gilt with five silver mounts and three rubies mounted on golden stars.

 In its time it was celebrated as one of the last masterpieces in swordmaking craftsmanship from the modern age.

 Manufacture

 The original design was by R. M. Y. Gleadowe, a University of Oxford fine arts don, and approved by the King.
 A commission of nine expert craftsmen from Goldsmiths' Hall supervised the execution of the works.
 The Russian wording was cleared by Sir Ellis Hovell Minns, a Slavonic iconographer and the President of Pembroke College, Cambridge.

 The Wilkinson Sword Company was the fabricator, with the principal craftsmen being swordsmiths Tom Beasley and Sid Rouse, the calligrapher M. C. Oliver and silversmith Corp.
 Leslie G. Durbin from the Royal Air Force.
 The steel for the blade came from Sanderson Brothers and Newbould of Sheffield.
 The project took about three months to complete.

-Tom Beasley, one of the Wilkinson Sword craftsmen, left his hospital bed to make this sword.
-Upon its completion, he returned to hospital.
-Beasley died in 1950, as his grave surround states.
-He is buried in Acton Cemetery, London, and his overgrown grave has been found and restored.